-LEGAL: Lots 12 & 13, Block 26 of Ocean Beach Addition No. 2, according to the plat thereof recorded in Plat Book 2, Page 56 of the public records of Miami demolition, renovation and restoration of two buildings on the site and the construction of a 2-story ground level addition and a variance to reduce the minimum required unit size.

-Dade County, Florida.
+Ocean Beach Addition No. 2, according to the plat thereof recorded in Plat Book 2, Pages 56 of the public records of Miami Dade County, Florida.

-IN RE: The application for a Certificate of Appropriateness for the partial
+IN RE: The application for a Certificate of Appropriateness for partial demolition

 ORDER

 The City of Miami Beach Historic Preservation Board makes the following FINDINGS OF FACT, based upon the evidence, information, testimony and materials presented at the public hearing and which are part of the record for this matter: